 - You will be asked to sign an agreement expecting to RESPECT self, volunteers, other guests, the shelter sites and the program operations.

-- Guests will be expected to not drink nor use drugs; to not bring any weapons or sharp objects; to not use profanity or disrespectful language; to not not fight, but practice cooperation with all
+- Guests will be expected to not drink nor use drugs; to not bring any weapons or sharp objects; to not use profanity nor disrespectful language; to not not fight, but practice cooperation with all

-- Smoking is allowed outside the building at designated times.
+- Smoking is allowed outside the building at designated times, evening and morning.

-- Bedding is provided; do not bring in your own blankets or pillow.
+- Bedding is provided; do not bring in personal blankets or pillow.

 - Small bags will be allowed in sleeping areas; larger bags will be “checked” and monitored by volunteers; best to leave unneeded items in your vehicle.